logan-y/film-lab-tracker/README.md

 npm start
 ```

-3. Make a get request using the /seed endpoint in postman.
+3. Make a post request using the /seed endpoint in postman.
 4. Open the home.html file in your browser.

 ## Usage